graemerocher/micronaut-oraclecloud-workshop/introduction/prerequisites.md

 Prior to beginning your instructor will provide you with web address to access the in-browser Cloud IDE which will be used for the remainder of the workshop to demonstrate how to build applications with Micronaut and deploy them to Oracle Cloud.

-The IDE is based on JetBrains Projector and you should perform the following steps before you begin:
+The IDE is based on JetBrains Projector with IntelliJ Community Edition and you should perform the following steps before you begin:

 1. Navigate to the URL provided by your instructor
 2. You will likely receive an HTTPS warning about the certificate, in Chrome you should click "Advanced" and then the "Proceed" link to continue.